 TrustFactory CA Private Keys are destroyed when they are no longer needed or when the Certificate to which they correspond have expired or are revoked.
-Destroying Private Keys means that TrustFactory CAs destroy all associated CA secret activation data in such a manner that no information can be used to deduce any part of the Private Key.
+Destroying Private Keys means that TrustFactory CAs destroy all associated CA secret activation data, as well as backups of Private Keys, in such a manner that no information can be used to deduce any part of the Private Key.